Category Archives: Hillman

 Justice Traps the Guilty #4 (May 1948) “Queen of the Speed-Ball Mob”, art by Jack Kirby

 Gunmaster and Velvet were clearly meant to be fictional however the work Simon and Kirby produced for Prize were meant to be considered as true stories (or at least initially).
 So similar mismatched romance between a hero and a criminal were not repeated in Headline or Justice Traps the Guilty.
 Still women criminals played an important part of the Simon and Kirby repertoire for Prize.
 Often when the lead character was a female, Simon and Kirby would present the story as if it was told by the woman.
-Generally in such cases, the story would start with what I describe as a soliloquy splash.
+Generally in such cases, the story would start with what I describe as a confessional splash.
 A splash were the main character introduces the story with their speech balloon forming the feature’s title.
 This device was common in Simon and Kirby romance publications but only seems to be used by Joe and Jack for the crime genre when the protagonist was a woman.
 Most likely this was because male criminals generally had a very bad ending while the woman repent and paid her debt to society.
 Apparently Simon and Kirby preferred not to kill or execute even villainous women but had no qualms about providing the male criminals with such fates.
 In all honesty this form of sexual discrimination is still very much prevalent today.

 Real Clue Comics volume 2 number 4 (June 1947) “Mother Of Crime”, art by Jack Kirby